lenra-io/docs/src/markdown/getting-started.md

 When your application is ready to be shared with others you might find interest into deploying it to the online platform.

 Create an account on [dev.lenra.io](http://dev.lenra.io).
-You will be asked for a token to join our developer platform, we will be sending you one as soon as possible.
-After successfully completing this step you will be redirected to the creation of your first project, just enter a name and the URL of the github repository that you created at the beginning of this documentation.
+You will be asked for a token to join our developer platform as our platform is in private beta phase.
+We will be sending you one as soon as possible.
+After successfully completing this step you will be redirected to the creation of your first project, just enter a name and the URL of the app git repository.

 ![New Lenra project](./img/new-lenra-project.png)